roman-iork/Brain_Games/README.md

 - Progression
 - Prime

-Three right answers in sequence bring to winning and finish the game.
+Three right answers in sequence lead to winning and finish the game.
 In other case the game is lost and also finished.
-After finishing process should be restarted by startin the code again.
+After finishing process should be restarted by starting the code again.

 ##### The link to asciinema record Hexlet *Brain Games* **Step 5**
 [![asciicast](https://asciinema.org/a/wtBYkrmR588gsH6o1fm1Bc2AK.svg)](https://asciinema.org/a/wtBYkrmR588gsH6o1fm1Bc2AK)